PSU estimates show growth across west side

 Multnomah County added nearly 8,500 people between 2018 and 2019, while Washington County grew by about 7,100 and Clackamas County increased by almost 4,000.
 That's nearly half of the state's total growth.

 Overall, the Beaver State is on track for 1% population growth this year, with the state's populace now topping 4.2 million.
 Portland itself attracted 8,360 out-of-towners, making the Rose City a bustling place filled with 657,100 folk.

-"These estimates are based on fluctuations in the numbers of housing units, persons residing in group quarter facilities, births and deaths, students enrolled in public school, persons employed, Medicare enrollees, state and federal tax exemptions, Oregon driver license holders as well as other administrative data that are symptomatic of population change," the study notes.
+"These estimates are based on fluctuations in the numbers of housing units, persons residing in group quarter facilities, births and deaths, students enrolled in public school, persons employed, Medicare enrollees, state and federal tax exemptions, Oregon driver license holders as well as other administrative data that are symptomatic of population change," the study noted.